Elyce Lin-Gracey: 2025–26 season

 Lin-Gracey suffered a concussion in late September from colliding with another skater, shortly prior to when the 2025 CS Nepela Memorial was set to take place.
 Despite this, she was cleared to compete at the event and finished eleventh overall.
 The following month, she went on to compete on the 2025–26 Grand Prix series, finishing eighth at the 2025 Grand Prix de France.
 While at the event, she sustained a hip injury and because of that considered withdrawing from her second Grand Prix assignment, the 2025 NHK Trophy.
 Lin-Gracey, however, ultimately decided to compete at the event, where she finished tenth overall.

+Prior to the 2026 U.S. Championships, Lin-Gracey made a slight coaching change from Tammy Gambill, Drew Meekins, and Damon Allen to Drew Meekins, Sandy Straub, and Damon Allen.
+She then went on to finish the event in tenth place.